PPA Profiles 150: Katherine Borowitz and John Turturro

 The Alliance’s first success came with the restoration and reopening of the Prospect Park Carousel in 1990, followed by the ongoing revitalization of the Park’s woodlands.
 In the past 30 years since the Alliance began its work, the Park has seen visitorship skyrocket, and numerous facilities and areas of the Park revived.

 Today, Katherine and John have no trepidations about using the Park, and they come on a daily basis as dog owners.
-“My knowledge of the Park has increased tenfold since having a dog,” says Borowitz, “I know the woods, I’ve got the whole map finally in my head.
-And it’s not just having the dog, it’s also that I feel safe here.”
+“My knowledge of the Park has increased tenfold since having a dog,” says Borowitz, “I know the woods, I’ve got the whole map finally in my head.”

 When they aren’t walking in the Park, Borowitz and their dog Phoebe are an animal-therapy team, and their work has different goals in different settings.
 Working with A Fair Shake for Youth, their goal is to help children improve their interpersonal skills through interactions with dogs.
 At Memorial Sloan Kettering Cancer Center, interactions with Phoebe help patients relax and focus their attention on a non-medical interaction.
 Katherine recently became a licensed social worker, and intends to weave Phoebe into her practice.